LyeGuanYan/Memristor/README.md

 # Modelling Memristor Cross Bar Array with parasitic effects

 The mathematical modelling of memristor cross bay array circuit with parasitic effects has been discussed before by many pervious research papers.
-The three main types of losses considered in this thesis are the line resistance, coupling capacitance and boundary stray capacitance.
+The three main types of losses considered at here are the line resistance, coupling capacitance and boundary stray capacitance.
 The line resistance losses are due to the resistivity of the material present along the cross bars (word lines/bit lines).
 Coupling capacitance is the capacitive effect located between two parallel adjacent cross bars; while the boundary stray capacitance is the capacitive effect formed between the substrate plane (ground) and the interconnected memristor block.

 The following mathematical modelling of such parasitic effects in the memristor cross bar array is a general calculation for computing the values of loss element components (resistance or capacitance).
 The line resistance loss can be calculate using the following equation and is dependent on the type of cross bar material, cross bar length, and cross-sectional area of the cross bar.